clay/clay-kiln/docs/inputs.md

 * Items can be added by clicking the `add` button
 * When a complex-list is _not_ empty, the focused item will have actions it, with `add` and `remove` buttons
 * Items can be removed by clicking the `remove` button
-* Items in a complex-list cannot be reordered, but can be added and removed from anywhere in the list.
+* Items in a complex-list cannot be reordered, but can be added and removed from anywhere in the list, except before the first item.

 ```yaml
 links: